 The Mobilizer works best with a little resistance.
 For best results, use it lying down on carpet or a yoga mat.
 Even though The Mobilizer has wheels, you don’t quite “roll” on it like you would a foam roller.
 It’s engineered to reach areas that a foam roller or other devices just can’t get to.
 So, the basic idea for all of these moves is to adjust the space between the wheels to the desired width and lie down onto it.
+The Mobilizer works best when you can relax into each location.
+Move one joint at a time, taking 3 or 4 deep breaths at each location and relax.

 This move works on all the vertebra, particularly the thoracic region, as well as the paravertebral muscles along the spine.
 Adjust the width of The Mobilizer (narrow to mobilize the joints, wider to mobilize the paravertebral muscles).
 Lie back down toward The Mobilizer, keeping your weight supported by your elbows.
 Breathe in, then exhale as you lower yourself onto the device.
 Lift yourself up, roll to the next joint, and repeat.
+Relax.
 So long, thoracic immobility!

 Once you’re familiar with the device, you can achieve aggressive thoracic mobilization by using a more advanced move for your upper back and neck.
 It’s similar to the original back move, except you put your hands behind your head and exhale as move your shoulders over the device, side to side.
 You won’t believe the intense stretch you get from this technique!